Peter-E-Martin/HeCalc/README.md

 ### Running the GUI

-Having installed HeCalc with ```pip install hecalc```, it is possible to run the GUI without having downloaded the source code directly.
+Having installed HeCalc with ```pip install hecalc```, it is possible to run the GUI without having downloaded the executable.
 Simply run the commands:
 ```import hecalc.GUI as gui```
 ```gui.main_GUI.launch_GUI()```

+Alternatively, an executable version of the GUI is available with each release.
+For those interested only in running the GUI, simply download the HeCalc.exe file from the most recent release.
+This will allow you to run HeCalc without any knowledge of Python (or even having Python installed on your computer).

 ## Input